|

 Yao adds very interesting details on Zhu, showing him to have been a devoted husband and father.
 (Some details to be added)

 Because of his political uncertainty he spent much of his later life at a country home by the hills across the Gan river, which flows up the west side of Nanchang.
-This was apparently near his tomb, which still remains.
-The tomb consists of several rooms in the side of a hill, with two pillars about 100 meters away, guarding a path to the entrance.
-Nearby is a small village where everyone has the surname Zhu.
+This must have been quite near his tomb, as he is known to have visted the site often.
+The tomb itself consists of several rooms in the side of a hill, with two 石華表 ornamental columns or pillars about 100 meters away, guarding a path to the entrance.
+Nearby is 璜源村 Huangyuan Village, formerly 璜源朱家自然村 Huangyuan Zhu Family Natural Village, where everyone used to have the surname Zhu and which during the Qing dynasty acted to protect the area.

-The site is shown on local Nanchang maps, but visitors are extremely rare.
+The site was shown on local Nanchang maps, but visitors were extremely rare.
 A new entrance is built over the old one and the contents of the grave (which included a qin or qin fragments) have been removed to the provincial museum.

 Footnotes (Shorthand references are explained on a